kazurayam/VisualTestingInKatalonStudio/README.md

 # What is this repository?

-This is a [Katalon Studio] project for demonstration purpose.
-You can clone This out to your PC and run it with your Katalon Studio.
+This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
+You can clone this out to your PC and run it with your Katalon Studio.

 This project was developed using Katalon Studio 5.7.0.

-This project demonstrates how to perform a primitive 'Visual Testing' in Katalon Studio.
+This project demonstrates how to perform a primitive *Visual Testing* in Katalon Studio.

 # Problem to solve

-What do I mean by the word 'Visutal Testing'?
+What do I mean by the word *Visutal Testing*?

-- I often look at the pages of the Web site which we are responsible for.
+- Often I have to look at the pages of a Web site.
+Maybe I am a developer, a designer or a tester of the site.
 - I want to look at as many pages as possible.
 Coverage matters.
-- I want to compare the view of 2 environments --- Production and Development.
+- I want to compare the view of 2 environments; e.g. Production and Development.
-- I want to find out any difference between the two if there is any.
 - I want to take screen shots of pages as evidence
+- I want to find out any difference in view between the two.

-If your target Web site has 100 pages, it might take you over 60 minutes to go through them.
+If the target Web site has 100 pages, it would take over 60 minutes to go through them.
 It's too tiring, too boring.
+I can not continue the job everyday!
 Therefore I would add the final term:

 - I want to automate it somehow.

-Any toolset that provides a solution to my requirements above, I would regard it a 'Visual Testing' solution.
+Any toolset that provides a solution to my requirements above, I would regard it a *Visual Testing* solution.

 # Solution